Pavelezl/Imperative-Programming/README.md

   - Class 15: Bidimensional arrays, iterations and loops.
   - Class 16: More exercises on literal objects, how to traverse them and how to modify their parameters.
   - Class 17: More exercises on Bidimensional arrays, iterations and loops.
+  - parcial: First exam of the subject imperative programming, where we have to perform several exercises to integrate the concepts learned.
+  - parcialFinal: Final exam of the subject imperative programming, where we have to perform several exercises to integrate the concepts learned.